Skip to main content

 The development activities for children and young people with severe disabilities are provided at home or in the institution, as requested by the parent, and skills necessary for independent life are also taught.

-The System of Educational Institutions
+The System of Education

 Home education